beginning of content

 It may take some time to work out what is causing your bleeding.
 You may need to have several blood tests or ultrasound scans over a few days or weeks.
 This can be a stressful time, so consider seeking support from your partner or someone else you trust.

-In some situations, your bleeding may resolve on its own without your doctor or midwife finding a cause.
+In some situations, your spotting or bleeding may stop on its own without your doctor or midwife finding a cause.

 When should I seek medical attention?

-If you have bleeding at any stage of pregnancy, contact your doctor or midwife for advice and support.
+If you are bleeding at any stage of your pregnancy, contact your doctor or midwife for advice and support.

 You should contact your doctor urgently, or visit the nearest emergency department, if:

-Does bleeding mean I am having a miscarriage or might lose my baby?
+Does bleeding during pregnancy mean I am having a miscarriage or might lose my baby?

-Bleeding in early pregnancy is very common and does not necessarily mean you are having a miscarriage.
-Many women who experience bleeding in early pregnancy go on to have healthy babies.
+Spotting or bleeding in early pregnancy is very common and does not necessarily mean you are having a miscarriage.
+Many people who experience spotting or bleeding in early pregnancy go on to have healthy babies.

-In some cases, bleeding can be the first sign of a miscarriage.
-If you are experiencing bleeding in early pregnancy, contact your doctor or midwife for advice.
+In some cases, bleeding can be a sign of a miscarriage.
+If you are experiencing bleeding in pregnancy, contact your doctor or midwife for advice.

 Speak to a maternal child health nurse